-Either way, it is important to hire a Segway injury lawyer in Philadelphia or elsewhere in Pennsylvania to pursue a personal injury claim and protect your legal rights when handling the claim.
+Either way, it is important to hire a Segway Injury Lawyer in Philadelphia or elsewhere in Pennsylvania to pursue a Personal Injury claim and protect your legal rights when handling the claim.
 Contact The Law Offices of Greg Prosmushkin, P.C., for a free case evaluation.
-Call our offices at 215-543-7220 today.
+Call our offices at 215-673-7733 today.

 This content was written on behalf of Greg Prosmushkin.